 One side-impact of these rapidly-changing hormone levels are their impact on both the flow and composition of saliva.
 For example studies have found that the acidity of saliva (pH) decreases over time as birth approaches, before rapidly recovering in line with the birth of the child(1).

-These changes in saliva can have a noticeable effect on the breath, by altering the oral chemistry, and hence the beneficial effects of saliva on controlling bacteria – and hence odour.
+These changes in saliva can have a noticeable effect on the breath, by altering the oral chemistry, and hence the beneficial effects of saliva on controlling bacteria which lead to bad breath.

 While the effects and severity of morning sickness differ between women, in more severe cases this can lead to breath problems.
-The primary issue is less about the actual taste of vomit (which can be easily brushed and rinsed away) and more about how the pH of vomit affects the fine bacterial balance in the mouth(2).
+The primary issue is less about the actual taste of vomit (which you can easily brush and rinse away) and more about how the pH of vomit affects the fine bacterial balance in the mouth(2).

 Quite simply, the more often you are ill, the more likely it is that the sulphur-producing bacteria which live in the mouth will be affected.
 The end result can be the release of Volatile Sulphur Compounds (VSCs), leading to worsening breath.